Fort Myers Texting While Driving Accident Attorneys

 Free Consultation with Our Fort Myers Car Accident Lawyers

 Proving that a driver was texting isn’t always easy.
 At Viles & Beckman, LLC, we work with investigative experts and our experienced legal team to identify the cause of your crash and pursue every available allegation of negligence.
+When you hire the attorneys of Viles & Beckman, you are giving your case the best chance possible at securing the compensation that you not only need but deserve for damages such as lost wages, medical bills, and mental anguish.

 Our goal is to get you as much money as possible for your suffering.
 We know these cases can be emotionally challenging and that’s why we invite you to leave the heavy lifting to us.